About NEM

 Jo Røislien, professor of medical statistics at the University of Stavanger, senior researcher at the Norwegian Air Ambulance and guest researcher at King’s College London

-Ingrid Miljeteig (Deputy member), associate professor at the University of Bergen (UiB).
-Assistant director at the Bergen Center for Ethics and Prioritization.
+Ingrid Miljeteig (Deputy member), Professor, Medical Ethics at the University of Bergen (UiB)

-The Committee has 12 members with different professional backgrounds.
+The committee has 12 full members and three deputy members with different professional backgrounds.
 Traditionally, the committee has been chaired by a physician.
-Pursuant to its charter the Committee, in addition to having medical competence, shall include members with competence in ethics and law and psychology and genetics should also be represented.
-The Committee also has lay representatives.
-These have often been persons with experience from politics or the media.
+Pursuant to its charter the committee, in addition to having medical expertise, includes members with competence in ethics, psychology, genetics and the law.
+The committee also has lay representative.

 Secretariat